 I'm concerned about childhood head injuries caused by contact sports.
 What are the possible effects of concussion in children?

-Answers from Sherilyn W. Driscoll, M.D.
+Answer From Sherilyn W. Driscoll, M.D.

 Most sports-related head injuries, such as concussions — which temporarily interfere with the way the brain works — are mild and allow for complete recovery.
-However, concussion in children also can pose serious health risks.

 Researchers continue to study other potential long-term effects of concussions.
 Having a concussion puts children at higher risk of having another.
 The effects of repeat concussions over years can multiply.